Wominjeka! Yumalundi!*

 * Wominjeka means ‘welcome’ or ‘come with purpose’ in the Woiwurrung language of the Wurundjeri people of the Kulin Nation.
 Yumalundi means ‘Hello’ in the Ngunnawal language of the Canberra traditional owners.

-[Broken links on this site: Broken links are inevitable in a ten-year old site, due to other sites’ redesigns and deletions and to effluxion of time.
-Our automated broken link checker keeps us informed and we fix breaks, if necessary, but please notify us at admin@honesthistory.net.au of any broken links encountered.]
+[Broken links on this site: Broken links are inevitable in a more than ten-year old site, due to other sites’ redesigns and deletions and to effluxion of time.
+Please notify us at admin@honesthistory.net.au of any broken links encountered.]